 If you’re a nurse who uses social media, but avoids talking about nursing topics then you may be missing out on some really valuable ways to broaden your career horizons.
 If you enjoy social media but don’t understand how or why it can improve your nursing career then the following 7 ways nurses can use social media for career success are for you!

 1. Finding a Community

 At it’s very core social media is about connecting with a community.
-There are nurses using social media to connect with nurses in a specialty they are interested in pursuing, get advice on dealing with a difficult job situation, or just to laugh at funny nursing memes and jokes.
-Social Media eliminates geographic barriers from friendships and colleagues and lets you find a tribe that can help you grow as a person and as a nurse.
+There are nurses using social media to connect with nurses in specialties areas they are interested in pursuing, get advice on dealing with a difficult job situation, or just to laugh at funny nursing memes and jokes.
+One of the best uses of social media I’ve see is in the travel nurse community.
+The Gypsy Nurse and her travel nurse facebook groups helps new and seasoned travel nurses alike connect with one another to share information and help each other.
+This is just one example of how social media eliminates geographic barriers from friendships and colleagues and lets you find a tribe that can help you grow as a person and as a nurse.

 2. Referrals and Introductions

 Are you working the same job or nursing speciality today that you started in?
 Chances are the answer is no. Nursing is amazing because there are so many flavors of nursing that you can taste.
 But sometimes you need a way to get your foot in the door and what if you don’t know anyone who has a foot in those doors?
 You go online and you find someone!
 LinkedIn is a great tool to connect with nurses who are already working in the speciality you are interested in.
 Most are more than willing to take time to answer questions about the specialty and may even have suggestions for ways to make an easier transition into that area.

 Social media is also a great way to connect with recruiters who can help find openings and interviews.
 Many of these recruiters will also help to condition you for a job interview in a new specialty and help you spruce up your résumé.